BIGHOE CHATEAU

 tree fall

-Pausing exterior work
+Pausing work

 It happened in February of 2022.
 One of our biggest oaks on the property fell.
 We were devastated.
 This oak predated the house by ring counting.